stanford-futuredata/FAST/docs/setup_docker.md

 You should see the `Hello from Docker!` message displayed.
 Otherwise, refer to Docker's documentation for getting started [here](https://www.docker.com/get-started/).

 !!! warning
     By default, Docker for Mac allocates **2.00GB of RAM**.
-We recommend increasing the default RAM limit to **4.00GB**.
+The more memory available on Docker, the faster FAST will run.
 Please refer to [**Docker's Docker Desktop for Mac user manual**](https://docs.docker.com/desktop/mac/#resources) for more information on how to increase the allocated memory.

 ## **Setting up Docker for FAST**

-### Create a directory for FAST code and outputs
+ Create a directory for FAST code and outputs

 ```
 $ mkdir DockerFAST